Angles6230/Certification-Notes/CCNA Study.md

 	Used in LAN
 	Microsegmentation - each host directly connected to switch is now its own collision domain Same broadcast domains as a bridge
-Routers
+	Switch Operation
+		Whenever frame is received switch will look at src mac Learned MAC will be added to MAC addr table which maps to ports Unicast frame - known MAC addr - send frame out relevant port Broadcast frame or unknown unicast - Flood out of all ports aside from one it received the frame from Routers
 	Layer 3 devices
 	Uses IP address table to transport traffic